 Tuesday: Story Pitches and Broadcast Planning

-Each week, students meet via Zoom with Professor Pat Hastings and Newscast Director Peter Kleppin of University Communications to pitch ideas for stories and plan how they intend to structure the broadcast.
+Each week, students meet via Zoom with Distinguished Faculty Associate Pat Hastings and Newscast Director Peter Kleppin of University Communications to pitch ideas for stories and plan how they intend to structure the broadcast.
 By brainstorming story concepts, they’re able to discuss creative storytelling strategies, troubleshoot potential issues and assign tasks to different team members.

 The latest broadcast fell just days after the 2020 presidential election.
 With the election still a week away during the planning meeting, and the results still potentially unknown during the broadcast, students had a lot of open questions when it came to covering the story.